coolAlias/StructureGenerationAPI/INSTRUCTIONS.md

 toward the player.
 Thinking about inverting this.

 =======
-Step 4: Set the player's facing (optional)
+Step 4: Set player facing (optional)
 =======

 "setPlayerFacing(Entity)"